MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-onenote.md

 ## Additional information about deploying OneNote

-**Checking if OneNote 2016 is being used:** If your users are currently using OneNote 2016, OneNote for Windows 10 won't replace OneNote 2016 on their computers.
-How do we know if the user has used OneNote 2016?
-We look at the following things to determine that:

-- Is the "first run" key for OneNote 2016 enabled in the registry for the current user?
-- Does any user on the computer have a “OneNote Notebooks” folder in the root of their Documents folder?
-- Has OneNote 2016 sent a message to the Office Updater identifying that it’s been used on that computer?

-If any of these are true, OneNote 2016 will be identified as “in use” and we won't update that computer to OneNote for Windows 10.
-We'll always err on the side of caution, so we won’t take any action if there’s any reason for us to suspect that OneNote 2016 has been used before on that computer.

 **Configure OneNote 2016 settings:** You can use Group Policy to configure certain OneNote 2016 settings for your users.
 To do that, download the latest [Administrative Template files (ADMX/ADML)](https://www.microsoft.com/download/details.aspx?id=49030) from the Microsoft Download Center and implement those policy settings by using Active Directory Domain Services (AD DS).
 Group Policy can't be used with OneNote for Windows 10.